arwnchrstn/arwnchrstn/README.md

 Full Stack Developer/Engineer
 -----------------------------

-I am a Full Stack Developer with almost 2 years of experience and currently working as a Full Stack Engineer.
+I am a Full Stack Developer with more than 2 years of experience and currently working as a Full Stack Engineer.
 My current tech stack is JavaScript/TypeScript with some knowledge in Python for creating REST APIs using Flask.

 * 🌍  I'm based in Philippines
 * 🖥️  See my portfolio at [https://rwnchrstn.onrender.com](http://rwnchrstn.onrender.com)